BitcoinJake09/public-repository-experiment/README.md

 3. Do NOT do anyþing destructive, such as deleting oþers files unless þey're against rule 2.

 ## How to get permissons:
 Open new Pull request and ask for permissions.
-You should get permissions.
+You should get permissions soon.

 Note: I, mocehm, þe owner of þis repository, reserve right to decline anyones permission wiþout telling þe reason.